hypertiling/hypertiling/doc/index.rst

 The hypertiling documentation
 =============================

-Welcome to the official documentation of Hypertiling!
+Welcome to the official documentation of the hypertiling package!
+This page is under construction and therefore may not contain the entire functionality of the package yet.

 .. toctree::